Yiorgos Caralambo: Biography

+Greek George is alleged to have murdered Alfred Bent in 1865.
+Bent was the son of Charles Bent, the first territorial Governor of the New Mexico Territory during the US occupation in the Mexican-American War.
+Alfred was murdered at Taos on December 9, 1865.
+Greek George was allegedly hired by people with interests in the Maxwell Land Grant, 1/4 of which Alfred and his two sisters inherited from their father Charles.
+Lucien B. Maxwell, Charles Beaubien, and Guadalupe Miranda held large other portions of the grant.

 Greek George remained at Rancho La Brea well into the 1870s, taking care of Major Hancock's cattle and horses.
 He became a naturalized United States citizen in 1867 and changed his name to George Allen.
 That same year, the U.S. Government deeded land to him in present-day Hollywood in recognition of his work with the Camel Corps.

 On May 5, 1874, Tiburcio Vásquez, one of the most notorious California bandits of the 1870s and 1880s, was captured while hiding out in a shack behind the home of Caralambos, known to locals as "Greek George".
 Vásquez, who terrorized Southern California for over 23 years, frequently used Greek George's farmhouse as one of his numerous hideouts.
 Someone informed on Vásquez, possibly Greek George himself, enticed by the $15,000 reward.
 However, others claim it was a relative of Vásquez, angry because the outlaw had had an affair with the relative's niece.
 A posse led by Sheriff Albert Johnson rode from Los Angeles to Greek George's residence.
 The site is in present-day West Hollywood, thought to be near the corner of Santa Monica Boulevard and King's Road.